River Morar

 The River Morar is a river that flows from Loch Morar in the west Highlands of Scotland.
 It flows from the western end of the loch to the estuary of Morar Bay, an inlet of the Sound of Sleat.
-At less than 1 km in length (at high tide), the River Morar is one of the shortest rivers in Scotland.
+It is one of Scotland's shortest rivers, and is known for its white sands beaches where it flows through Morar Bay.

-The river is crossed by three bridges: one carrying the A830 trunk road, an older bridge for the B8008 road, and one for the West Highland Line railway.
-The railway viaduct dates from 1897, and is a Category B listed building.
+The river is crossed by three bridges, and is the site of a hydro-electric power station, built as part of the first constructional scheme promoted by the newly formed North of Scotland Hydro-Electric Board, to demonstrate its commitment to supplying the remote areas of Scotland with electricity.
+It was commissioned in 1948.